DanielAbreuAcosta/Ecu_bat_micro/README.md

 ### Bacterial Identification (Including UTI Pathogens)

-Use Kraken2, Centrifuge, or Kaiju for taxonomic assignment.
+Use Kraken2, Centrifuge, or Kaiju for taxonomic assignment:

 ``` console
 bash